 - 116. As required by legislation, the Director of Finance has written a report, attached at Annex 1.
 In summary, the Director of Finance indicates that the risks remain significant and the position is very serious.
-However, taking all of the above into account, it is the view of the Director of Finance that the budget proposals recommended by the Cabinet will produce a balanced budget for 2016/17 that is deliverable, and develop a longer term budget that is sustainable so long as: - Government provides transitional relief in the Final Settlement, - all existing savings plans are delivered in full, and; - 117. that the Public Value Transformation programme is adopted, managed and monitored rigorously by the Chief Executive and Director of Finance to ensure it identifies considerable base budget reductions in costs as soon as is manageable.
+However, taking all of the above into account, it is the view of the Director of Finance that the budget proposals recommended by the Cabinet to Full County Council will produce a balanced budget for 2016/17 that is deliverable, and develop a longer term budget that is sustainable so long as: - Government provides transitional relief in the Final Settlement; - all existing savings plans are delivered in full; and - the Public Value Transformation programme is adopted, managed and monitored rigorously by the Chief Executive and Director of Finance to ensure it identifies considerable base budget reductions in costs and income generation opportunities as soon as is manageable.